thomaswilburn/conspiracy/readme.rst

   var templateContents = await fetch("template.html").then(r => r.text())
   var template = Conspiracy.fromString(templateContents);

-Once a Conspiracy object is created, you can clone it to create a new ConspiracyFragment.
+Once a Conspiracy object is created, you can clone it to create a new ConspiracyBinding.
 The fragment provides access to the new DOM, as well as a stable object that can be used to update it.

 .. code:: javascript